Outline of the programme

 The second semester consists of one region specific course (where you choose which region you want to focus on) and a course in research methods.

-- Region-specific courses (China, Japan/Korea, South-East Asia or South Asia), 15 credits
+- Region-specific courses (China, Japan/Korea or South-East Asia), 15 credits

 - Methodology in Theory and Practice, 15 credits